solhaile/Tilanet/PROJECT_SUMMARY.md

 ## ✅ Successfully Created

-A complete **Node.js backend API with Express.js using TypeScript** for the Idir Management SaaS platform.
+A complete **Node.js backend API with Express.js using TypeScript** for the Idir Management SaaS platform, **now with full Azure deployment capability**.

 ### 🏗️ Project Structure
 ```